Zaprit/SwiftMAPI/README.md

 # SwiftMAPI

-A description of this package.
+An implementation of PS3_MAPI for swift